bonavadeur/ikukantai/README.md

 ### 5.1.
 Support tools

-Those tools support `ikukantai` fleet operation and can work independent from `ikukantai` in any Kubernetes Cluster.
+The following tools support `ikukantai` Fleet operation and can work independently from `ikukantai` in any Kubernetes Cluster.

 [Monlat](https://github.com/bonavadeur/monlat) - the latency monitoring system for Kubernetes